peak-team/peak/README.md

 2. **PEAK_TARGET_CONFIG and PEAK_TARGET Behavior:**
 These variables are merged, combining their items into a unified list.
 Duplicate entries should be avoided but will be handled automatically.

+3. **GPU Kernel Profiling:**
+GPU profiling includes the warm-up time of kernels and the CUDA initialization overhead associated with the first kernel launch.

 ## Reference
 If you use PEAK in your research, please cite the following paper: